osama127001/Multinode-Cloudera-Cluster/README.md

        echo never > /sys/kernel/mm/transparent_hugepage/defrag
        echo never > /sys/kernel/mm/transparent_hugepage/enabled

+* change the permission of the file after adding the above lines using the following command:

+       chmod +x /etc/rc.d/rc.local

 ## 15. Configuring MySQL for Cloudera

 Installing and setting-up MySQL is different as the default database that is provided by ambari/cloudera is PostgreSQL, so follow the steps bellow to install SQL and Configuring it with Cloudera.